jamieadamsuk/jamieadamsdotclick2022/content/bookshelf/less-than-zero.md

   - "book"
 coverImage: "less-than-zero.jpg"
 ---
 This is a hard book to rate, because it was not a fun read.
-It’s dark, empty, and devoid of emotion and made me feel uncomfortable, numb, and lost.
+It’s dark, empty, devoid of emotion and made me feel uncomfortable, numb, and lost.
 It’s also a bit funny.
 I couldn’t put it down.
 Completely brilliant.